kucki10/BTI7062-Algorithms-and-DataStructures/05-homework/Algorithms/README.md

 https://github.com/kucki10/BTI7062-Algorithms-and-DataStructures/tree/master/05-homework/Algorithms

 ## Instructions
-Execute these instructions inside the extracted folder inside "code".
+Execute these instructions inside the extracted folder in "code".
 In order to build the application correctly, the dependency "Commons-lang" needs to be present. <br/>
 So therefore rename the file in "code/lib" to commons-lang3-3.0.1.jar. <br />
 If there is no file inside this folder, it got removed by the Mail Server